-We have shown that our methods for categorization of images as indoor or outdoor strongly beat baseline performance and competing, image-based techniques, and even begin to approach human performance.
+We have shown that our methods for categorization of images as indoor or outdoor strongly beat baseline performance and previous image-based techniques, and even begin to approach human performance, at least for the task and domain tested in our experiments.
 In fact, our system provides 93.72% of the correct answers that a human judge with access to the same kind of information does (82.02% versus 87.52% overall accuracy).
-By staying within the TFIDF paradigm but experimenting with several parameters and adding the use of probability density estimates, we have created a system that achieves 82% accuracy on unseen images.
+By staying within the TFIDF paradigm but experimenting with several parameters and adding the use of probability density estimates, we have created a system that achieves 82% accuracy on unseen images, without using any visual information in the images.
 The output of our system is in terms of a probability, which is readily interpretable and provides a level of confidence in the system's decision.
 We have explored additional techniques both for image classification and for evaluating the constructed classifiers.
-In addition, we investigated the possibility of using additional information about images that might change a priori probabilities of an image being indoor or outdoor, and there is some promise that the system's results may be improved.
-Our methods are general, and could be applied to other high-level visual features, although currently our model of probability densities assumes dichotomous classifications.
+In addition, we investigated the possibility of using additional information about images that might change the a priori probabilities of an image being indoor or outdoor, and there is some promise that the system's results may be improved.
+Our methods are general, use no prior knowledge about the news domain, and could be applied to other high-level visual features or non-visual categories, although currently our model of probability densities assumes dichotomous classifications.

-We have examined a classification approach that relates to the Rocchio paradigm (Rocchio 1971) and combines TFIDF estimates with a probabilistic normalization.
-A future alternative is to compare our results with pure probabilistic approaches such as naive Bayes (Lewis 1998) and connectionist models (Lewis et al. 1996).
-Certainly, we have not exhausted the space of possible features and transformations of the input data; we plan to examine additional such options, including morphological transformations/stemming, semantic information linking related words, and different weighing of identified named entities.
+We have examined a classification approach that relates to the Rocchio paradigm [25,27] and combines TFIDF estimates with a probabilistic normalization.
+A future alternative is to compare our results with pure probabilistic approaches such as naive Bayes [15] and connectionist models [16].
+Certainly, we have not exhausted the space of possible features and transformations of the input data; we plan to examine additional such options, including morphological transformations/stemming, semantic information linking related words, normalization schemas that take into account document length, and different weighing of identified named entities.